muboxgithub/muboxgithub/README.md

 ### Project 1:  Full-Stack Football Player Web Application
 - Description: Developed a full-stack web application for a client, involving frontend development using React, HTML, CSS, and JavaScript, and backend development using Node Express.
 Implemented features such as user management, data visualization, and API integration, enabling the client to read, update, add, and delete football players.
-- Technologies: Laravel, MySQL, HTML, CSS, JavaScript
+- Technologies: React js,Node Express, MySQL, HTML, CSS, and Bootstrap

 ### Project 2: Flutter-eTemari mobile application
 - Description:  Created a mobile application for the eTemari website using Flutter and Dart, enabling students to access quizzes online and offline, and integrating with Gemini AI for student support.
-- Technologies: Node Express, MySQL, HTML, CSS, React, and Bootstrap framework
+- Technologies: Dart,Flutter,Rest full api php.

 ### Project 3: E-commerce Platform
 - Description: Developed a robust e-commerce platform using React and Laravel, providing features such as product management, shopping cart functionality, payment integration, and user authentication.